Joseph Edward Nuttgens: Career

 Nuttgens had a long career, producing about 300 stained glass windows entirely by his own hand, as well as countless drawings, designs and glass work for other artists.
 Most of his windows were for British churches, with a few being for churches all over the world.
 About two thirds were for Anglican churches, the remainder being for Roman Catholic churches.
 His work was coherent over time although his style showed considerable development across his long career.
 His work from the beginning of his professional life at the end of the First World War to near the beginning of the Second World War carries traces of the style, as well as the philosophy, of the Arts and Crafts Movement, see for example, windows in Nottingham Roman Catholic Cathedral (installed 1948) and St Teresa's Roman Catholic Church, Beaconsfield, Buckinghamshire (1938-1944).
 During the Second World War there was little opportunity to work in stained glass and from time to time Nuttgens was obliged to take on manual labour.
 After the Second World War, there was more demand for stained glass, especially for War Memorials and other post-war regeneration projects.
 These projects included, for example, replacing the windows in the bomb-damaged St Etheldreda's Roman Catholic Church in Ely Place, London (1952) where Nuttgens made the large East window and his colleague, Charles F. Blakeman, made the side windows.
 When viewing its installation, Bernard Rackham (then curator of the Victoria and Albert Museum) described this East Window as an 'excellent illustration of the adaptation to modern ideas of a superb medieval art'.
-Some of Nuttgens post-war work, such as a window depicting the Pentacost in the south aisle of the parish church of Saint Peter and Saint Paul, Ormskirk in Lancashire (1953) and the south window in St Andrew's Parish Church, Soham, Cambridgeshire (1957) had a bold but colourful simplicity which indicated considerable progression from his pre-war style.
+Some of Nuttgens post-war work, such as a window depicting the Pentecost in the south aisle of the parish church of Saint Peter and Saint Paul, Ormskirk in Lancashire (1953) and the south window in St Andrew's Parish Church, Soham, Cambridgeshire (1957) had a bold but colourful simplicity which indicated considerable progression from his pre-war style.
 Nuttgens gained an international reputation and made windows for a number of churches abroad including St John's Cathedral in Hong Kong (1958).
 He replaced the windows which had originally been created by William Morris's firm but which were destroyed during the Japanese Occupation of Hong Kong.
 A few weeks before his death in 1982, Nuttgens completed the designs for a work based entirely on wild flowers which had been commissioned by Linda McCartney (first wife of Paul McCartney).
 The work was completed by his son, Joe Ambrose Nuttgens.